xiaywang/Hamilton_segmenter/hamilton/to_plot/readme.md

-this folder is needed to run the code as it is now.
+this folder is necessary for the code, as it is now, to run without error 2019.05.01
-2019.05.01